gk646/magique/README.md

 - Persistence interface for game saves and config including a custom database emulator
 - Lighting system featuring a hard shadow and raytracing mode through built in ECS components
 - Unique C++ scripting system
-- New types and methods to load and draw sprites and tilemaps (supports [Tiled](https://www.mapeditor.org/) exports)
+- New types and methods to load and draw sprites and tile maps (supports [Tiled](https://www.mapeditor.org/) exports)

 #### What magique IS: